 Static stretching is considered the safest method of stretching.
 (See the sample static stretching routine illustrated below.)
 A static stretch should be held for 10 to 30 seconds at a point where you can feel the stretch but do not experience any discomfort.
 If you feel discomfort, ease back on the stretch.
 Remember not to bounce when holding the stretch.

-These types of stretching require instruction from a qualified fitness instructor or sports coach, and may sometimes replace static stretches as part of a warm-up for strong activity.
+These types of stretching require instruction from a qualified fitness instructor or sports coach, and may sometimes replace static stretches as part of a warm-up for vigorous training.

 For example, if your chosen activity requires sudden bursts of power, such as jumping or sudden acceleration, then specific ballistic stretches under the guidance of a qualified sports coach may be needed following your warm-up and before the activity.